-The Distributed Resource Management Application API Version 2 (DRMAA) specification defines an interface for tightly coupled, but still portable access by abstracting the fundamental functions available in the majority of DRM systems.
+The Distributed Resource Management Application API Version 2 (DRMAA) specification defines an interface for tightly coupled, but still portable access to the majority of DRM systems.
 The scope is limited to job submission, job control, reservation management, and retrieval of job and machine monitoring information.

-This document acts as root specification for the abstract API concepts and the behavioral rules of a DRMAAcompliant implementation.
+This document acts as root specification for the abstract API concepts and the behavioral rules of a DRMAA-compliant implementation.
 The programming language representation of the API is defined by a separate language binding specification.

 There are other relevant OGF standards in the area of job submission and monitoring.
-An in-depth comparison and positioning of the obsoleted first version of the DRMAA [9] specification was provided by another publication [11].
+An in-depth comparison and positioning of the obsoleted first version of the DRMAA [9] specification was provided in [11].
 This document was created in close collaboration with the OGF SAGA and the OGF OCCI working group.

-First-time readers are recommended to complete reading this section.
-After that, they should jump to Section 7 for getting an overview of the supported functionality in DRMAA.
-Section 11 can be always consulted in parallel for a global overview on the API layout.
+First-time readers are recommended to complete this section first, and then jump to Section 7 for getting an overview of the DRMAA functionality.
+Section 11 should be consulted in parallel for a global view on the API layout.